Robust Low-rank Tensor Decomposition with the $\operatorname{L_2}$ Criterion: Related Work

-\paragraph{Remark} Among the previously reviewed methods, RPCA, HoRPCA-S and HoRPCA-W induce a low-rank structure using nuclear norm penalties while CP-OPT, Tucker-ALS and HoRPCA-C require the rank to be explicitly specified.
+\paragraph{Remark} Among the previously reviewed methods, RPCA, HoRPCA-S and HoRPCA-W induce a low-rank structure using nuclear norm penalties while CP-OPT, HOOI, HoRPCA-C and RGrad require the rank to be explicitly specified.
 We categorize methods that employ nuclear norm penalties as ``penalized formulations" and methods requiring specification of rank as ``rank-constrained formulations."
 Our approach, Tucker-$\LtwoE$, is an instance of the latter.
 In \Sec{ne}, we demonstrate that rank-constrained formulations are generally more robust and handle dense noise better than penalized formulations, provided that the ranks are appropriately specified.
-We also illustrate that rank-constrained formulations can tolerate some level of rank overestimation if the noise is sparse.
+We also illustrate in \Sec{rm} that HoRPCA-C and Tucker-$\LtwoE$ can tolerate some level of rank overestimation if the noise is sparse.

-We acknowledge that there are other robust tensor decomposition methods that we have not detailed since we want to focus on representative methods for robust Tucker decomposition which fall into the above two formulation categories. \cite{anandkumar2016tensor}, for example, proposed an iterative thresholding algorithm for robust tensor decompositions but their method is designed to recover CP models with orthogonal factors.
+We acknowledge several other robust CP/Tucker decomposition methods that we have not detailed in this section due to the limitation of space. \cite{anandkumar2016tensor}, for example, proposed an iterative thresholding algorithm for robust tensor decompositions which is designed to recover CP models with orthogonal factors. \cite{gu2014robust} studies the statistical performance of a convex formulation of robust tensor decomposition. \cite{wu2017robust} uses the Cauchy distribution to handle long-tail noise in CP and Tucker decomposition.